Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Related Work

-The architectures of report generator models often incorporate cross-attention mechanisms, which are commonly used to enhance the explainability of these models.
-Most works in report generation demonstrate the explainability of their models by identifying the most relevant image features corresponding to specific word embeddings within the cross-attention architecture, thereby providing an explanation for the generated keywords \cite{wang2023metransformer,cao2023mmtn,chen2023fine}.
-However, the heatmaps generated by these methods often provide only coarse localization of relevant areas for the text and fail to offer fine-grained localization of detected abnormalities.
-Some methods \cite{alfarghaly2021automated, spinks2019justifying, wang2024camanet} have applied other heatmap explanation techniques, such as GradCAM, to provide visual explanations.
-Nevertheless, these methods suffer from similar issues of lower localization accuracy.
+Current report generator models primarily utilize cross-attention mechanisms to generate text from input images.
+Consequently, most report generation methods explain their outputs by identifying the most relevant image patches for keywords in the generated report.
+This is achieved by calculating distances within the cross-attention architecture, which serves as the basis for the explanations of the generated keywords \cite{wang2023metransformer,cao2023mmtn,chen2023fine}.
+Another category of methods \cite{alfarghaly2021automated,spinks2019justifying,wang2024camanet} employs GradCAM, a widely used technique, to identify the most activated features within the image encoder layers and produce attribution maps.
+However, due to their dependence on intermediate layers of deep networks, these attribution maps often face challenges such as coarse localization and ``unverifiable'' accuracy in explaining keyword-specific regions.

-In contrast to these approaches, \citet{tanida2023interactive} introduced a region-guided radiology report generation (RGRG) method, which significantly enhances the interpretability and transparency of generated reports by basing the report on detected anatomical areas.
-However, this approach requires the preparation of a large paired dataset of anatomical areas and corresponding reports for both the anatomical detection model and the report generation model.
-This necessity for extensive manual labeling increases costs and limits the ability to incorporate larger training datasets.
-While the method achieves higher explainability in the generated reports, it is not easily transferable to other advanced report generation models.
-In this paper, we aim to develop a model-agnostic explanation method that achieves localization capabilities similar to RGRG, but without the need for extensive manual labeling and applicable to various existing report generation models to enhance the explainability and transparency of their generated reports.
+In contrast to these approaches, \citeauthor{tanida2023interactive}~(\citeyear{tanida2023interactive}) proposed a report generation method called RGRG, which significantly enhances the interpretability and transparency of generated reports by tailoring content generation to specific anatomical regions.
+However, this approach heavily relies on the preparation of a large paired dataset comprising anatomical regions and corresponding fine-grained reports for both the anatomical detection model and the report generation training.
+This requirement substantially increases manual labeling costs and limits the model's ability to incorporate larger X-ray-report datasets that lack fine-grained annotations.
+Additionally, the self-explanatory workflow of RGRG is not transferable to other report generators with different generation processes.

+In this paper, we aim to propose an explanation method that achieves fine-grained visual feature localization for generated key findings as RGRG, while eliminating the need for extensive labeling.
+Being model-agnostic, our approach can enhance the interpretability and transparency of generated reports across a wide range of report generation models.

-\subsection{Text-controlled image editing}
+\subsection{Text-controlled Image Editing}